Oxymillan/Node.js-with-passport-authentication/README.md

 Original code from Brad Traversy, all rights and credit goes to him, i just redid the same code for learning purpose.

-> In future i intend to redo the code in react with google and facebook auth.

 # Usage
 ```
 $ npm install